olivier-schmitt/solc-maven-plugin/README.md

 This is a [Solc](https://github.com/ethereum/solc) Maven plugin written in Java.

+Check the wiki to understand its [design principles](https://github.com/olivier-schmitt/solc-maven-plugin/wiki).

 **WARNING: the plugin is not deployed on Maven Central yet.
 You have to build it from sources.**

 The plugin supports the following goals :